 The student is responsible for reasonable cleanliness of his / her room.
 NMJC will assist with general housekeeping in the public areas of the campus housing facilities.
 When a repair is needed in a room, the student must notify the residence hall supervisor immediately.
-The residence hall supervisor will notify the maintenance department.
+The residence hall supervisor will notify the Director of Student Life and/or maintenance department.
 Regular maintenance inspections will be made of the housing facilities, including the rooms.
-Repairs for damage by other than normal wear and tear will be charged to the student and is payable on demand of the College.
+Repairs for damage by other than normal wear and tear will be charged to the responsible student's account as a fine.
 If a resident is found tampering with equipment or fixtures, they will be assessed fines per occurrence.